Ashworth College: Accreditation and licensing

-James Madison High School is regionally accredited by the Cognia.

-Ashworth Community

-The Ashworth College Community gives students the opportunity to participate in online study groups, clubs and organizations and receive tutorial assistance, career advice and student support.
-The Ashworth College student body includes students from all 50 states and many countries.
+Rankings

+Ashworth College is ranked 52 out of 200 online colleges by Newsweek's list of "America's Top Online Colleges 2024".

 Admissions and financial aid

 To be accepted to Ashworth College, students must be at least 16 years old or have an enrollment form filled out by a parent or guardian.
 College degrees require a high school diploma or a GED to enroll.

-Ashworth College does not accept or offer federal or financial aid or provide student loans, claiming that this is due to their mission to make the tuition affordable to all.
+Ashworth College does not accept or offer federal or financial aid or provide student loans, claiming that this is due to its mission to make tuition affordable to all.